 Part of the skill of learning how to take criticism is being able to analyze it as something you should seriously consider, or something you shouldn’t concern yourself about.

 It’s All In the Details

 The biggest part of taking criticism is understanding what each individual criticism means.
 And, as you have probably found out in your own life, miscommunications very easily happen.
 Often many critiques are broad and confusing.
 For example, someone says they don’t like one of your characters.
 That is hardly helpful, isn’t it?
 Are they saying you should completely get rid of that character?
-Or does a certain action by that character not make sense to the rest of their personality?
+Or does a certain action by that character not make sense with the rest of their personality?

 Get to the heart of why a person gives a certain critique.
-If people give you broad responses (like there’s issues with your plot), get into the details (like what exactly are the issues of your plot).
+If people give you broad responses (like there are issues with your plot), get into the details (like what exactly are the issues of your plot).

 Let me know what your tricks are for taking criticism (also how many times did I use the world ‘criticism’ or ‘critique’ in this essay?).
 And, since we’re on the topic, do you guys think I should do a blog on the opposite: that is, how to give criticism/reviews.
 Let me know what your thoughts are, and, as always,

 Best wishes in your life full of adventure,